dborisenko/dborisenko.github.io/_posts/2018-05-01-better-error-handling-with-coproduct-of-errors.md

 def process(): Option[Int] = None
 ```

-* In other cases you need to return more complex result.
-For such a cases you can build your own sealed trait hierarchies of result.
+* In other cases you need to return the more complex result.
+For such cases, you can build your own sealed trait hierarchies of the result.

 ```scala
 sealed trait Result